 Leave early in the morning to catch your evening bus from Shimla back to Delhi/ Chandigarh.
 Take back memories back of a isolated civilisation and trans Himalayan terrain.
 Trip ends here

 Note: There is no single occupancy available for this trip.
 Rooming will be on double occupancy in hotels or double/ triple occupancy as per the layout of the homestay.

 - All Transport in a Tempo Traveller from Day 1 to Day 8

-- Breakfast and lunch on Day 8
+- Only dinner provided on Day 1 and breakfast provided on Day 8

 - All entry fees to monasteries in Spiti (if any)

 - Snacks and beverages (except the ones with meals)

 - Any kind of cost which is not mentioned in the cost includes above